 - Use flood lights to create shadows.

 Halloween Lights and Glow in the Dark Effects

 Celebrate Halloween in your backyard from late evening and into the night.
 The darkness accented with strategically placed lights will make many items look eerie and spooky.

 Create a spooky decoration painted on an old sheet with glow in the dark paint.
 Hang the sheet against the outside wall of the house or onto an old building or shed.

-Place spot lights to shine on the painting which create the eeriness of the painting.
+Place spot lights to shine on trees or objects to create shadows and eeriness..
 Make a walkway with rope or chain to guide spectators through a maze of scary characters and objects.

-The walkway will help to protect your painting.
+The walkway will help to protect and discourage people from investigating how you had set up the sheet painting and other spooky decor.
 Add more drama to the walkway by placing skeletons, ghoulish creatures, spiders, bats, ghosts, and other spooky or scary characters to compliment the painting.